 Family Medical Leave

 Employees in Connecticut can receive either state or federal family medical leave benefits.
-Based on state laws, employers with 75+ employees must allow their team to receive up to 16 weeks off every 24 months for family medical leave.
+Based on state laws, employers with 75+ employees must allow their employees to receive up to 16 weeks off every 24 months for family medical leave.

 To be eligible for this type of leave, you’ll need to experience a few specific situations, including: